...

 Timing your pre-run meals

-For long runs, I eat a big meal 3-4 hours before running.
-This lets my body digest and turn the food into energy.
-For short runs, a small snack 30-60 minutes before helps avoid feeling tired or hungry.
+For long runs, eat a substantial meal 3-4 hours before running.
+This allows your body to digest and convert the food into usable energy.
+For short runs, a small snack 30-60 minutes before helps prevent mid-run fatigue or hunger.

 Optimal pre-run snacks